-Yes.
-Quite simply, Smittcamp Honors College students are recognized throughout the community and the region as the best.
+Smittcamp Honors College students are recognized throughout the community and the region as the best.
 Local businesses and community leaders typically offer apprenticeship and internship opportunities to Honors students first.
-Thanks to the small group dynamic, our students will develop many excellent networking opportunities with some of the region’s most influential individuals.
+Thanks to the small group dynamic, our students develop many excellent networking opportunities with some of the region’s most influential individuals.
 Many of our graduates have or are pursuing advanced studies (e.g., science, law, humanities, social sciences, and medicine), at the nations most prestigious institutions.
 Many of our university faculty seek out our students for research, and internship opportunities.

 My child is a unique individual.
 Will he or she become lost in a campus of over 20,000 students?

-Not here.
 The Smittcamp Family Honors College is a small, close-knit community of learners within a larger university.
 In effect, we offer the advantages of a small liberal arts college within the programs and facilities of a large comprehensive university.
-There are approximately 50 students per class, for a total of around 200 in our entire program.
-Our students are treated with the personalized attention they deserve, not simply as a student I.D. number.
-Small group discussions, one-on-one interaction with faculty, and regular meetings (both academic and social), with the Honors College director are all part of the family-like atmosphere the Smittcamp Family Honors College offers.
+Our students receive personalized attention.
+Small group discussions, one-on-one interaction with Honors College staff, faculty, and regular meetings (both academic and social), with the Honors College director are all part of the family-like atmosphere the Smittcamp Family Honors College offers.